rhui-manager --noninteractive repo unused --by_repo_id

 Chapter 2.
 Managing repositories

-Certified Cloud and Service Provider (CCSP) partners control what channels and packages are delivered through their service.
-See Red Hat Enterprise Linux repositories that can be delivered through Red Hat’s Certified Cloud and Service Provider (CCSP) partners via RHUI for the most current information regarding what channels are available for the various operating system versions.
+Certified Cloud and Service Provider (CCSP) partners control what repositories and packages are delivered through their service.
+For the most current information regarding what repositories are available for the various operating system versions but are not yet added in your RHUI, run the following command on the RHUA:

 Procedure